New US envoy Pompeo takes Trump spending message to NATO - Journal du Cameroun

 Earlier this month, welcoming the presidents of the three Baltic republics on NATO’s eastern flank with Russia, Trump praised them over the older partner states in western Europe.

-“Some of them do not make the same commitment.
-Hopefully they soon will,” he said, setting up a confrontation with Germany and others at the full NATO summit on July 11 and 12.

-Friday’s talks of the 28 foreign ministers — along with the next defence ministers’ meeting in May — are designed to prepare the way for this tense encounter.
+Friday’s talks of the 29 foreign ministers — and a defence ministers’ meeting in May — will prepare the way for a full summit in July that could see the US clash with Germany and others.

-“The main focus of this ministerial for the United States is increased burden-sharing, strengthening deterrence and defence, and strengthening NATO’s role in counterterrorism,” a senior US official said.

-To support increased spending, Pompeo will stress the threat posed by Russia, which the official said has “demonstrated its ability to threaten, coerce, undermine, and even invade its neighbors.”
+To support increased spending, Pompeo will stress the threat posed by Russia, which a senior US official said has “demonstrated its ability to threaten, coerce, undermine, and even invade its neighbours”.

-“It’s a destabilizing factor in Ukraine, Georgia, and Syria,” the official said.

-“We will underscore how important it is for all allies to take this threat seriously, to honor their commitment from the Wales Summit to spend two percent of GDP and devote 20 percent of defence budgets to major equipment by 2024,” he added.
+“We will underscore how important it is for all allies to take this threat seriously, to honour their commitment from the Wales summit,” he added.

 “Six countries in NATO currently do so, nine have submitted credible plans for doing so, and it’s time for the other 13 members of the alliance to step up, and especially Germany, NATO’s largest and wealthiest European member state.”